INDIA VEGAN TOUR

 - Introduction and lesson to India’s favorite national pastime – cricket, where we’ll join the locals to play this most beloved of India’s games.

-- Explore the local village and bazaars of Poshina.
+- Explore the local villages and bazaars of Himmatnagar.

 - Visit marvelously carved local Jain and Hindu temples dating back to the 11th century.

-- Cultural culinary experience with our hosts who also happen to be great chefs for a mouthwatering cooking class where we’ll learn to cook up a Gujarati vegan feast!
+- Cultural culinary experience with our hosts, who also happen to be great chefs.
+Join them for a mouthwatering cooking class, where we’ll learn to cook up a Gujarati vegan feast!

 - A festive farewell party complete with striking views, traditional folk music and dance, local snacks, cold beverages, and a delicious vegan feast for dinner!